 Applies to small projects with a clearly defined project scope The model also performs poorly on long-term projects

-Extra simple and easy in both understanding and usage Works bad with projects with a medium and high possibility of requirement changes
+Simple and easy in both understanding and usage Works bad with projects with a medium and high possibility of requirement changes

 Easy to manage due to specific deliverables and review on every stage It is hard to change functionality when the app is being tested